Español

 For medical questions, we encourage you to review our information with your doctor.

-When someone finds out they have cancer, or that cancer has come back, it’s very easy to feel overwhelmed.
-For many people, this news might come while still recovering from surgery to remove or diagnose a tumor.
-They might now need to decide what other treatment to get, too.
+After you find out you have cancer, or that cancer has come back, you may feel overwhelmed.
+The news might come as you recover from getting surgery to remove or diagnose a tumor.
+No matter when you get a diagnosis, you’ll have to decide what treatment to get.

 In general, the treatment options you’re given will depend on: